Sirage-t/react-chrome-extension-MV3/README.md

 ### Watch Build

-Build in development mode with `watch` enabled.
+Same as above (`dev`) but with `--watch` enabled.
 This will watch for any changes and automatically rebuild so you don't have to run `dev` every single time you make a change.

 ```javascript
 // npm